 Extreme temperatures, whether hot or cold, can also impact the longevity of cooking wine.
 High temperatures can speed up the oxidation process and lead to spoilage, while freezing temperatures can cause the wine to expand and potentially break the bottle.
 Therefore, it is best to store cooking wine at a consistent, moderate temperature, ideally between 45°F (7°C) and 65°F (18°C).

-See also How long to cook frozen chicken tenders in oven
+See also How to cook with deer meat

 Light Exposure